magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 The laughter still echoed around her, but inside, Lucy felt the cold snap of guilt, as though she had trespassed into a happiness she was never meant to have.

 That night, a message from Joseph lit her phone.
-The vibration rattled the desk.
-Lucy stared at it, eyes wide, before flinging the phone across the room with a choked sound.
-She pressed herself against her books, panting, as if covering a crime.
+The vibration rattled the desk like a warning bell.
+Lucy froze, her eyes wide, heart hammering.
+It was as if a ghost had slipped into her room, as if some devil had chosen her name.

-Weeks passed.
-She buried herself in assignments, copying whole chapters at once, eyes red from lack of sleep.
-Her demon always died... almost.
+The phone shivered again.
+She let out a choked sound, grabbed it as though it were burning her, and hurled it to the far corner.
+For a moment she stood there, trembling.
+Then, as if afraid it might still whisper to her, she retrieved it, switched it to silent, and buried it deep under her pillow like contraband.

+Panting, she seized her accounting textbook and slammed it open.
+The neat columns and formulas glared back at her.
+Desperate, she lifted the heavy volume and brought it down against her head with a dull thud, as if to knock the temptation out.
+Once.
+Twice.
+She pressed her forehead into the paper, whispering half-curses, half-prayers.

+Then, methodically, she began to copy.
+Line after line, chapter after chapter, her pen scratching in furious discipline.
+Her shoulders stiffened, her face hardened, and the frantic trembling ebbed into mechanical precision.
+By dawn she had forced herself back into the shape she knew—an exemplary student, the girl who always had the right answer, the girl who never strayed.

+After that night, Joseph did not message her again.
+The silence was almost a relief.
+Lucy told herself she had survived it—that she had resisted the devil’s lure.
+The semester rolled on, assignments completed, exams prepared.
+She moved through her days with the steadiness of someone who had sealed a crack in the wall.

+And for a time, she believed she was safe.
+Safe from him, safe from them, safe from 'The Improv Club.

+Her demon always died… almost.

 ##  The Gaze in the Square